Putting the Science Back in Data Science

 The most meaningful contributions I’ve made at my job have all come from such weeks where I was taken off of standard product sprint work and tasked with solving a problem.

-Close the gap between BD and Data Science
+Close the gap between business development and data science

 The process is backwards.
 The question should be initiated by data scientists when they need data they can use to build such-and-such model.
-Then it should be handed off to BD to locate, not the other way around.
+Then it should be handed off to business development to locate, not the other way around.

-Let data scientists explore platforms where they can get raw data on demand
+Give data scientists access to raw data on demand

 No need to ask their product owner to talk to the head of product to chat with the head of BD until their request for raw contextual data yields someone signing a contract for some data management platform’s modeled-out demographic data — a full quarter later. (“This is what you wanted right?”)